tangjiapeng/DPHM/README.md

 ## Download Pretrained Model, Assets and Example Data

-You can find all necessary data here: `https://drive.google.com/drive/folders/1yZdQkkKwBJLeMIsCSAy7MeAkfJjZVD_H?usp=sharing` Please don't carelessly share the model checkpoint, since the latent codes from the dataset can reconstruct the faces up to a high level of detail.
+You can find all necessary data here.

 ## Train DPHMs